C0D1UM/technical-standard/angular/directives/README.md

 ## Naming Directive

-Field name should be start with "app" and follow by **verb** or **noun**.
+Field name should be start with "app" ("app" is defined in angular.json) and follow by **verb** or **noun**.
 For example, "appHighlight", "appToggleColor", "appFormatDate", "appFormatCurrency" etc.

 ## Field Usage Format